ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyResult.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - contributions
-      -
-                        .. raw:: html

-                            <span style="background-color: #B2DFEE; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Unordered">&#8942;</span>
-      - :ref:`Contribution`
-      - 0..m
-      - Specific actions taken by an Agent toward the creation, modification, validation, or deprecation of an Information Entity.
-   *  - reportedIn
-      -
-                        .. raw:: html

-                            <span style="background-color: #B2DFEE; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Unordered">&#8942;</span>
-      - :ref:`Document` | :ref:`iriReference`
-      - 0..m
-      - A document in which the the Information Entity is reported.
-   *  - dateAuthored
-      -
-      - :ref:`datetime`
-      - 0..1
-      - Indicates when the information content expressed in the Information Entity was generated.
-   *  - recordMetadata
-      -
-      - :ref:`RecordMetadata`
-      - 0..1
-      - Provenance metadata about a specific concrete record of information as encoded/serialized in a particular data set or object (as opposed to provenance about the abstract information content the encoding carries).
    *  - componentResult
       -
                         .. raw:: html